johanhaleby/occurrent/doc/architecture/decisions/0004-mongodb-datetime-representation.md

 > Internally, Date objects are stored as a signed 64-bit integer representing the number of milliseconds since the Unix epoch (Jan 1, 1970).

-Since the Java CloudEvent SDK uses `ZonedDateTime` we'll lose nanosecond precision and the timezone if converting the `ZonedDateTime` to `Date`.
+Since the Java CloudEvent SDK uses `OffsetDateTime` we'll lose nanosecond precision and the timezone if converting the `OffsetDateTime` to `Date`.
 This is really bad since it goes against the "understandability" and "transparent" goals of Occurrent.
-I.e. if you create a CloudEvent with a ZonedDateTime containing nanoseconds in timezone "Europe/Stockholm" you would expect to get the same value back on read which is not possible if we convert it to a date.
+I.e. if you create a CloudEvent with a OffsetDateTime containing nanoseconds in timezone "Europe/Stockholm" you would expect to get the same value back on read which is not possible if we convert it to a date.

 ## Decision